How can you keep your child safe at college?

 - you can save useful information for rescue workers (allergy, medication, condition, identity, organ donor, blood type …) and doctor contact “in case of emergency”.

 - 3) ICE contacts for call in Emergency.

 (There are lots of safety apps.
 Be sure to check into these to get the best fit for your family.)

 Guy or girl, they need to be prepared.
-No matter what we envision for our kids’ relationships, I would rather have them safe than be a grandma, yet.
+No matter what we envision for our kids’ relationships, I want them safe.

 A road distress kit is an easy thing to throw into the back of your teen’s car -just in case!

 Anti touch opener -This is great to have in the car for opening doors etc without having to touch them -if covid continues to be a thing…

 If your teen is anything like mine, they wear shorts year round.
 If they end up in a bad situation during cold weather, an emergency blanket is a great thing to have!
 They fold up tiny, and can also be something that is thrown into the back of the car.